-"A. Yes, I was."
+"A: Yes, I was."
 Tr.
 1-45-1-47.

-"A. [Mr. Praprotnik to Ms. Ronzio, petitioner's attorney] I had been singled out to provide this information.
+- "A. [Mr. Praprotnik to Ms. Ronzio, petitioner's attorney] I had been singled out to provide this information.
 No one else, as was-in the Civil Service Commission, no one else was asked to do this, to provide the listing of clients.
 And this was-and I had indicated the reason for that, because of the standards of ethical practice."
 Tr.
-2-35.

-3 "Q. [Mr. Oldham] And in this rating, what recommendation is made for you?
+2-35. - 3"Q. [Mr. Oldham] And in this rating, what recommendation is made for you?

+Serra.
+In his testimony he revealed the previously undisclosed fact that an earlier City administration had rejected an offer to acquire the same sculpture, and also explained that
-"A. [Mr. Praprotnik] This recommendation is-this is October 30th, 1980.
-This is a recommendation for a two-step decrease in salary.

-"Q. Did you ever discuss with Mr. Kindleberger [Director of Planning, CDA] the reason why you were given two ratings on almost the same day, one for no change and one for a two-step decrease?

-"A. Yes.
-I could not understand, you know, with the same evaluation performance being similar, that-at one point the recommendation of a to acquire a controversial rusting steel sculpture by Richard Serra.
-In his testimony he revealed the previously undisclosed fact that an earlier City administration had rejected an offer to acquire the same sculpture, and also explained that the erection of the sculpture would require the removal of structures on which the City had recently expended about \$250,000.4 This testimony offended top officials of the City two-step increase-and this occurring shortly thereafter with a two-step decrease.

-- "Q. All right.
+- "A. [Mr. Praprotnik] This recommendation is-this is October 30th, 1980.
+This is a recommendation for a two-step decrease in salary. - "Q. Did you ever discuss with Mr. Kindleberger [Director of Planning, CDA] the reason why you were given two ratings on almost the same day, one for no change and one for a two-step decrease? - "A. Yes.
+I could not understand, you know, with the same evaluation performance being similar, that-at one point the recommendation of a two-step increase-and this occurring shortly thereafter with a two-step decrease. - "Q. All right.
 What did Mr. Kindleberger say to you about that? - "A. At the time, it was that, 'The director, Mr. Spaid [Director, CDA, until April, 1981], is very down on you.'
 That was his exact words.